ahoffbauer127/pushed-repo/README.txt

 - This has been one of the most interesting things that I have ever seen you do on the comupter

+- this was another text edit that I wanted to make to my working document